 Round robin ko

-The sending two, returning one sequence is an example of a three move cycle.
-Under territory scoring rules, this sequence constitutes a loss for white, as white has give two prisoners to black's one.
-Under area scoring, it does not constitute such a loss, but still loses sente
+The sending two, returning one sequence is an example of a three-move cycle.
+Under territory scoring rules, this sequence constitutes a loss for White, as she has give two prisoners to Black’s one.
+Under area scoring, it does not constitute such a loss, but still loses sente.

-Under rules that use area scoring, but that do not prevent long cycles, this pattern would allow the white player to force the game to go on indefinitely, unless the black player is willing to take a local loss (in the above case, by ignoring and allowing white to capture, turning the seki into a live white group and losing black 6 points).
-Under territory scoring rules, this is not the case, as each repetition of the cycle gains black points.
-Black can then play through the cycle a few times until he has gained enough points to compensate for the local loss.
+Under rules that use area scoring without banning long cycles, this pattern would allow White to force an endless game unless Black can afford a local loss (in the above case, by ignoring and allowing White to capture, turning the seki into a live white group and losing Black 6 points).
+Under territory scoring rules, this is not the case, as each repetition of the cycle gains Black one point.
+Black can play through the cycle a few times until he has gained enough to compensate for the local loss.

 If either positional or situational superko is used, is prohibited in the above sequence.
 Under basic ko rules, this cycle could repeat indefinitely.